 Cutaneous melanoma characteristically spreads via the lymphatic system from its primary site to the locoregional lymph nodes.
 Knowledge of lymph node status is important for prognosis and to determine the appropriateness of adjuvant systemic therapy.

 The pathologic evaluation of regional lymph nodes is discussed in this topic.
-The role of sentinel lymph node biopsy and the management of patients with a positive sentinel lymph node are discussed separately, as is the pathology of the primary lesion.
+The role of SLN biopsy and the management of patients with a positive SLN biopsy are discussed separately, as is the pathology of the primary lesion.
 (See "Evaluation and treatment of regional lymph nodes in melanoma" and "Pathologic characteristics of melanoma".)

-However, both serial sectioning and immunohistochemical staining for melanoma-associated tumor markers (eg, the highly sensitive S100 and the highly specific MART-1) facilitate the detection of metastatic melanoma cells (picture 2).
+However, both serial sectioning and immunohistochemical staining for melanoma-associated tumor markers (eg, the highly sensitive S100 and the highly specific melanoma antigen recognized by T cells 1 [MART-1]) facilitate the detection of metastatic melanoma cells (picture 2).
 In one retrospective study of 235 histologically negative sentinel lymph nodes (SLNs) from 94 patients with cutaneous melanoma, deeper serial sections and immunohistochemical stains detected microscopic metastases in approximately 12 percent of cases that would otherwise have been reported as negative for metastasis .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Stebbins WG, Garibyan L, Sober AJ.
 Sentinel lymph node biopsy and melanoma: 2010 update Part I. J Am Acad Dermatol 2010; 62:723.

 - http://www.cap.org/apps/docs/committees/cancer/cancer_protocols/2012/SkinMelanoma_12protocol.pdf (Accessed on November 06, 2014).